-A prompt line has been provided at the bottom of the some screen showing the selection of keys available for the current cursor position.
+A prompt line is provided at the bottom of the screen showing the selection of keys available for the current cursor position.

 A pointing device can also be used with the program, however once an operator is familiar with the program it will be generally quicker to use the keys.